 'Pitch as one' means this tent will pop up in a trice, and that attention to detail extends throughout - ‘o’-shaped doors for one-handed opening, dyneema-reinforced peg points and an oversized opening in the packing bag to enable faster packing, Yunan SD70 Poles, mini line-lok guyline runners - the list goes on.

 Although it’s not a cheap tent (around the mid-£300 mark) the Vango F10 Xenon offers high-end features and low weight that you’ll only see on the best tents, making it very good value for money, and a buy that will continue to be great value for many years.

 Indeed, the tunnel design could be potentially compared with the Hilleberg Nallo, a tent costing easily double the price.
 Light enough to carry on treks, strong enough for UK conditions, and roomy enough for a genuine two-person sleeper, the F10 Xenon is a bit of a gem.

 The best tent for easy-pitch car camping weekends away

 Reasons to buy

-	Whether you’re planning a long-weekend or multi-week camping trip with family or friends, the key to enjoying an extended stay in the great outdoors is a tent that’s easy to erect, and provides comfort, space and protection from the elements.
-The T3 Award winning Vango Utopia Air TC 500 is the best tent you can buy and should survive a lifetime of outdoor enjoyment.
+Whether you're planning a long-weekend or multi-week camping trip with family or friends, the key to enjoying an extended stay in the great outdoors is a tent that's easy to erect, and provides comfort, space and protection from the elements.
+The T3 Award-winning Vango Utopia Air TC 500 should survive a lifetime of outdoor enjoyment.